The Irish Dane has an ancient heritage as a fearsome war dog and a talented hunter. It is the hybrid of the Irish Wolfhound and the Great Dane.

 When the ancient Romans invaded Britain and Ireland, they recorded the fearless Celtic warriors who would run into battle with their trusted Irish Dane by their side at all times.

 They would strike fear into the hearts of their enemies.
 Today, however, they are far more domesticated.
-They are very friendly dogs which are most often purchased for companionship.
+They are very friendly dogs that are most often purchased for companionship.

 The Great Danes have a history that is almost as old.
 They are originally a German dog, but they were kept by European nobles as prized hunting dogs.